danielforever/ftsadc_web_design/README.md

   <h3 align="center">FTSADC Webpage CodeBase</h3>

   <p align="center">
-    This is the code for FTSADC website.
-This codebase is using MERN stack design.
+    This is the codebase for the FTSADC website.
+Please contact me if you're interested in helping us design or maintain this webpage.
+We welcome everyone who is interested.
     <br />
     <a href="https://github.com/danielforever/ftsadc_web_design/blob/main/UserStory.md"><strong>Explore the user story</strong></a>
     <br />